 Retiree prescriptions as a percent of total prescriptions

-In this plan year, the city expects to spend more than \$37 million on prescriptions for all plan members.
-Retiree prescriptions are projected to be more than 50 percent of that amount, almost \$19 million.
+In this plan year, the city expects to spend more than \$39 million on prescriptions for all plan members.
+Retiree prescriptions are projected to be 51 percent of that amount, over \$20 million.